realitycollective/realitycollective.github.io/blog/2022-06-06-the-service-framework-has-landed.md

 As of today, the first public preview of the Service Framework is now available for use, published on OpenUPM.
 The Framework is fully supported and tested on all current LTS versions of Unity and is the most tested thing ever.

 > The service framework preview is actively being used in production projects by our sponsors and some of our private preview partners.
-Just remember it is still technically "in preview" but we have found no critical issues to date, since its foundation has been running for years now.
+Just remember it is still technically "in preview" but we have found no critical issues to date since its foundation has been running for years now.

 [![openupm](https://img.shields.io/npm/v/com.realitycollective.service-framework?label=openupm&registry_uri=https://package.openupm.com)](https://openupm.com/packages/com.realitycollective.service-framework/)

-It can be installed quickly in to your project from the command-line using the OpenUPM CLI, once you have installed it and its dependencies (you can also register it manually in your manifest).
+It can be installed quickly into your project from the command-line using the OpenUPM CLI, once you have installed it and its dependencies (you can also register it manually in your manifest).

 ```text
 `openupm add com.realitycollective.service-framework`
 ```

-> For more details for installing the Service Framework, check out the "[**Getting Started**](https://service-framework.realitycollective.io/docs/basics/getting_started#installing-the-service-framework)" docs on the Service-Frameworks page.
+> For more details on installing the Service Framework, check out the "[**Getting Started**](https://service-framework.realitycollective.io/docs/basics/getting_started#installing-the-service-framework)" docs on the Service-Frameworks page.

 Once installed, configuration and implementation is quick and easy.